 |ModernAdvisor||0% up to $10,0000.5% for $10,000 to $100,0000.4% for $100,000 to $500,0000.35% for $500,000 to $1M||$1000||Yes||Yes||Yes||Yes|

 Canada’s oldest bank, BMO, has created Smartfolio, their Robo-Advisor with a human touch.
-With a Smartfolio you get a Robo-Advisor with fees as low as 0.4% or up to 0.7%.
-An investor have the choice of 5 different ETF portfolios: capital preservation, income, balanced, long-term growth, and equity growth.
+With a Smartfolio, you get a Robo-Advisor with fees as low as 0.4% or up to 0.7%.
+An investor chooses from five different ETF portfolios: capital preservation, income, balanced, long-term growth, and equity growth.
 Each corresponds to your goals and risk tolerance.

-When creating your Smartfolio Robo-advisor account in Canada, you must begin with at least $1000, which corresponds to a 0.7% management fee.
-Additionally, the management expense ratio (MER) is typically a weighted average between 0.2% and 0.35% of your total account value.
+When creating your Smartfolio Robo-advisor account in Canada, you must begin with at least $1000, corresponding to a 0.7% management fee.
+The management expense ratio (MER) is typically a weighted average between 0.2% and 0.35% of your total account value.

 There may be other transaction fees and closing fees associated with BMO’s Smartfolio.
 These fees range from withdrawal fees of registered investment accounts to transferring out of an account.
 You can see more about BMO’s fees here.

-There are two different management fees depending on your investment accounts’ balance.
+Two different management fees depend on your investment accounts’ balance.
 If you have less than $99,999, you’ll pay 0.5% for the Wealthsimple Black plan.
 If you have $100,000 or more, you’ll pay 0.4%.
-The MER for both balances comes to around 0.2% depending on the funds you hold.
+The MER for both balances comes to around 0.2%, depending on the funds you hold.
 You can deposit a balance one time or set up automatic, continual deposits.

 Wealthsimple offers a variety of account options to its users.
-Customers can pick between a Savings account, TFSA, RESP, RRSP, LIRA, joint accounts, and more.
+Customers can pick between savings accounts, TFSA, RESP, RRSP, LIRA, joint accounts, and more.
 Wealthsimple also comes with benefits like VIP airport lounge access.
 They’re also known for having an incredible user interface for their website and mobile app.

-Nest Wealth is an online portfolio management company using a Robo-Advisor just like the rest of the companies on our list, but they have some notable differences.
+Nest Wealth is an online portfolio management company using a Robo-Advisor just like the other companies on our list, but they have some notable differences.
 When obtaining your personalized investment portfolio, the fees associated with it are structured differently.
 Rather than paying a percentage, you pay a standard fee based on your balance.
 If your balance is under $75k, your fee is $20/month.
-From $75k to $150k you’ll pay $40/month.
-A balance above $150k means you’ll pay $80/month
+From $75k to $150k, you’ll pay $40/month.
+A balance above $150k means you’ll pay $80/month.

-In addition to these monthly fees, Nest Wealth works with two custodians, FCC and NBIN which each have their own fees.
-The MERs typically seen with Nest Wealth model portfolios is about 0.13%.
+In addition to these monthly fees, Nest Wealth works with two custodians, FCC and NBIN, which each have their fees.
+As a result, the MERs typically seen with Nest Wealth model portfolios is about 0.13%.

 Nest Wealth has a lineup of 7 different ETF portfolios to work with, each in a distinct asset class.
-Depending on your preferences your portfolio is diversified accordingly.
-Nest Wealth’s algorithms track your portfolio and rebalance it regularly to ensure your portfolio stays diversified correctly.
+Depending on your preferences, your portfolio is diversified accordingly.
+In addition, Nest Wealth’s algorithms track your portfolio and rebalance it regularly to ensure your portfolio stays diversified correctly.